Most Common Questions About IT Outsourcing

 Constant involvement of the business team is essential for success of the product.
 It’s needed to keep the product development going in the right direction and make sure that ROI from the product is maximized.
 Because every company works differently, has a different organization culture and different competitive advantages, no amount of domain knowledge within a development team can compensate for a lack of involvement from the business stakeholders.
-On the other hand, we understand that they often have very busy schedules that's why we try to lessen their burden by making sure we always use the right communication channel and make meetings short, well organized and straight to the point.
+On the other hand, we understand that they often have very busy schedules.
+That's why we try to lessen their burden by making sure we always use the right communication channel and keep meetings short, well organized and straight to the point.

 In many cases, we provide customers with our Business Analysts which take the role of internal Product Owner.
 This further reduces the involvement of your business team to making just the most critical decisions.

 Software Mind has access to large pools of top specialists.
 The latest edition of Tholons Top 100 Outsourcing Destinations 2015 yet again listed Kraków as number 9 among the world's 100 best outsourcing destinations.
 Simultaneously, the Małopolska capital remains Europe's best location for outsourcing businesses.
 To find out more about the survey, please visit: Tholons Whitepaper December 2014.pdf.
 Kraków has good universities that can boost any IT team, and every 5th person in Kraków is a student, and more than 5,000 students finish IT related studies every year.
 Kraków is actually called Poland's “Silicon Valley”, as about 40 percent of IT sector companies are located there.